elboletaire/CakePHP-SwiftMailer-Component/README.md

 Now, if you were using default's CakePHP component you will need to change all your `$this->Email->` to `$this->SwiftMailer->` and everything else should work as using the default EmailComponent.

-Otherwise, configure the component as specified in CakePHP's EmailComponent documentation and create your templates/views.
+Configure the component as specified in CakePHP's EmailComponent documentation and create your templates/views.

-Don't forget to configure the sendtype options (`$this->SwiftMailer->smtpOptions` if necessary).
+Don't forget to configure the sendtype options (`$this->SwiftMailer->smtpOptions`) if necessary.

 ## Changes from original EmailComponent